ElliceNels/fourohfour/src/server/README.md

    cd ~/db_test/src/server
    ```

-3. Start Flask with nohup:
+3. Start Flask with nohup (so it will continue after you kill your terminal):
    ```bash
    nohup flask run --host=0.0.0.0 --port=4004 > flask.log 2>&1 &
    ```